azureautomation/send-mail-office-365/README.md

 **REQUIRED**
 1. A system managed identity is enabled in the Automation Account.
-2. Use PowerShell to Admin Consent for managed identity, the following code MUST run in the local machine (**None Runbook or None automation account**) where microsoft.graph module installed:
+2. Use PowerShell to Admin Consent for managed identity, the following code MUST run in the local machine where microsoft.graph module installed:

 ```powershell
 Connect-MgGraph -Scopes Application.Read.All, AppRoleAssignment.ReadWrite.All, RoleManagement.ReadWrite.Directory